 Every Easter you cook eggs for hunting.
+So, what to do with hard boiled eggs?
 Don’t throw them away after the hunt!
-Eggs last up to 7 days if you refrigerate them after the hunt and you would be surprised by all the tasty recipes you can make.
+Eggs last up to seven days if you refrigerate them after the hunt and you would be surprised by all the tasty recipes you can make.

 Serves 2 as a generous side dish or 2 for Avocado Toast